Video by Intern, Isabella Branham

 Blog Post by Intern, Robert Rubino

-New Kids On The Block took time from The Total Package Tour to hang in Seacrest Studios at Levine Children’s Hospital.
 Since the band is originally from New England, they all agree that the south brings true “southern hospitality” along with the hustle and bustle of a big city.
-From north to south and coast to coast, NKOTB agrees that one of the most important things you can do while traveling is learn the culture from the people.
+From north to south and coast to coast, NKOTB agrees that one of the most important things you can do while traveling is learning the culture from the people.
 Whether you wind up in a big city like Pittsburgh or a small town in Utah, everyone will have an interesting story that can connect people together with similarities or differences.

 Since their most recent album, Thankful, released in May, it only seemed fitting to go around the room and have the boys share what they were all thankful for.
 It turned out that great minds do think alike, and two members voted “family” while the other two voted for “the present.”
 When asked to elaborate, Danny and Jordan expressed their gratitude in being able to see or talk to their family between tours or recordings.
 Joe and Donnie both agreed that being able to “live in the now” must come in handy when the “adult world” becomes chaotic and stressful.